brian14708/wh-briefings/speeches-remarks/2021-02/2021-02-04-remarks-as-prepared-for-delivery-by-first-lady-jill-biden-in-a-virtual-visit-to-the-national-cancer-institute-on-world-cancer-day.md

 modified_time: 2022-01-26 14:23:29-05:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/02/04/remarks-as-prepared-for-delivery-by-first-lady-jill-biden-in-a-virtual-visit-to-the-national-cancer-institute-on-world-cancer-day/
 published_time: 2021-02-04 19:00:00-05:00
-title: Remarks as Prepared for Delivery by First Lady Jill Biden in a Virtual Visit to the National Cancer Institute on World Cancer Day
+title: "Remarks as Prepared for Delivery by First Lady Jill\_Biden in a Virtual Visit\
+  \ to the National Cancer Institute on World Cancer\_Day"
 ---

 *Washington, D.C.*